-Example 1: Laura is playing against Victor.
-During the Score Phase, she has characters with 3(a) and 1(b) at the Problem, which fulfills its requirement.
+Example 1: Brigid is playing against lan.
+During the Score Phase, she has characters with a at the Problem, which fulfills its requirement.
 She confronts the Problem and scores a point.
-After scoring the point, she looks at what characters Victor has at the Problem and see that he has characters with 3(c), which fulfills his side of the Problem.
+After scoring the point, she looks at what characters lan has at the Problem and see that he has characters with , which fulfills his side of the Problem.
 Since both players can confront the Problem, they must have a Problem faceoff.

-Example 2: During another Score Phase, Laura has characters with 3(•) and 1(•) at one Problem and characters with 3(•) at the other Problem, fulfilling the requirements at both.
-Victor has characters with 4(•) at one of those Problems, also fulfilling its requirement.
-Laura confronts both Problems, one at a time in the order of her choosing, and scores a point for each one.
-Because Laura confronted both problems this turn, she and Victor must have a double Problem faceoff.
-(While Victor does fulfill his side of one of the Problems, it doesn't matter because a double Problem faceoff takes precedence over a regular Problem faceoff.)
+Example 2: During another Score Phase, Brigid has characters with and at one Problem and characters with at the other Problem, fulfilling the requirements at both.
+Ian has characters with at one of those Problems, also fulfilling its requirement.
+Brigid confronts both Problems, one at a time in the order of her choosing, and scores a point for each one.
+Because Brigid confronted both problems this turn, she and Ian must have a double Problem faceoff.
+(While Ian does fulfill his side of one of the Problems, it doesn't matter because a double Problem faceoff takes precedence over a regular Problem faceoff.)